Are you introverted or extroverted?

 However, numbers can be misleading here.

-And most people will still lean more towards one end of the spectrum or the other.
+And most people will still lean more toward one end of the spectrum or the other.

-That’s why it’s important to realize on which direction you lean the most.
+That’s why it’s important to realize in which direction you lean the most.

 It can be frustrating to hear “it depends”, right?

-- extroverts get energy from social setting, they want to interact with people and look forward to interacting with people.
+- extroverts get energy from social settings, they want to interact with people and look forward to interacting with people.

-Sometimes they crave their alone time and if they have been alone for a long time it can get difficult for them to “warm up” to people and social settings.
-But once they do, they can love it.
-And they can look forward to it.
+Sometimes they crave their alone time.
+And if they have been alone for a long time it can get difficult for them to “warm up” to people and social settings.
+But once they are warm up, ambiverts can love social interactions.

 Signs That You’re an Ambivert